kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 applicable to individual subvolume mounts, while there are more options that always affect the whole filesystem:

-- generic: noatime/relatime/..., nodev, nosuid, ro, rw, dirsync
+- Generic: noatime/relatime/..., nodev, nosuid, ro, rw, dirsync
-- fs-specific: compress, autodefrag, nodatacow, nodatasum
+- Filesystem-specific: compress, autodefrag, nodatacow, nodatasum

-An example of whole filesystem options is e.g. *space_cache*, *rescue*, *device*, *skip_balance*, etc. The exceptional options are *subvol* and *subvolid* that are actually used for mounting a given subvolume and can be specified only once for the mount.
+Examples of whole filesystem options are e.g. *space_cache*, *rescue*, *device*, *skip_balance*, etc. The exceptional options are *subvol* and *subvolid* that are actually used for mounting a given subvolume and can be specified only once for the mount.

-Subvolumes belong to a single filesystem and as implemented now all share the same specific mount options, changes done by remount have immediate effect.
+Subvolumes belong to a single filesystem and, as implemented now, all share the same specific mount options.
+Also, changes done by remount have immediate effect.
 This may change in the future.

 Mounting a read-write snapshot as read-only is possible and will not change the